vionwinnie/old_website/starstockpicker.md

 ### Feature Selection

 I have extracted 25 base features, including price, cash from operations, earnings, forward P/E, daily volume, short interest, dividend and so on.
-Here's the summary of the 194 derived factors I have engineered from the base features, grouped into different categories.
-These categories capture different parts of the stock, from fundamental, momentum, to
+I then derived 194 factors I have engineered from the base features, grouped into different categories.
+These categories capture different parts of the stock, from fundamental, momentum, market expectation.
+Some of them are averages, differences, and Z score of one metrics.
+Click [Here] to see the feature table.

+### Feature Table

 | Category | Factor | Description |
 |--------- | ------ | ----------- |